florent-jacquemard/florent-jacquemard.github.io/_software/2012-antescofo.md

 and given in input to the system.

 In the context of Inria's team Mutant at Ircam,
-I collaborated to the developpement of this Interactive Music System, with contributions in particular to Antescofo's parser and standalone system, and supervision of the development of [timed-testing procedures](https://jacquema.gitlabpages.inria.fr/software/ascotest).
+I have collaborated to the developpement of this Interactive Music System between 2012 and 1017, with contributions in particular to Antescofo's parser and standalone system, and supervision of the development of [timed-testing procedures](software/2013-ascotest).

 Antescofo has been initially released as a [patch](http://repmus.ircam.fr/antescofo) for